A look at actual spending on Kansas highways, apart from transfers.

 When we look at actual spending on Kansas roads and highways, we see something different from what is commonly portrayed.
 Kansas Department of Transportation publishes a Comprehensive Annual Financial Report that details spending in four categories.
 These figures represent actual spending on roads and highways, independent of transfers to or from the highway fund.

-For fiscal year 2017, which ended June 30, 2017, spending on three categories (Maintenance, Preservation, and Modernization) was nearly unchanged from the year before, while spending on the category Expansion and Enhancement fell by 31 percent.
+For fiscal year 2018, which ended June 30, 2018, spending on two categories (Maintenance and Modernization) rose slightly from the year before, while spending on the categories Preservation and Expansion and Enhancement fell.

 Many also criticize Kansas government for slashing highway spending, letting our roads crumble.
-While total spending on these four programs has been falling (after adjusting for inflation), the decline is minor compared to the hysterical claims of those with vested interests in more government, and especially highway, spending.
+While total spending on these four programs has been falling (after adjusting for inflation), the decline, until recent years, is minor compared to the hysterical claims of those with vested interests in more government, and especially highway, spending.

 Kansas law specifies how much sales tax revenue is transferred to the highway fund.
 Here are recent rates of transfer and dates they became effective: 1